check-spelling/PowerToys/tools/project_template/README.md

     );

     // Add a custom action property.
 When using this settings type, the "PowertoyModuleIface::call_custom_action()"
-    // method should be overriden as well. settings.add_custom_action(
+    // method should be overridden as well. settings.add_custom_action(
       L"test_custom_action", // action name.
       L"This is what a CustomAction property looks like", // label above the field.